Guterres declared next U.N. chief by General Assembly

 Former Portuguese Prime Minister Antonio Guterres is set to become the ninth U.N. chief after his nomination was approved Thursday by the General Assembly.

-His five-year term begins in January after U.N.
-Secretary General Ban Ki Moon steps down on Dec.
+The five-year term of Guterres, 67, begins in January after U.N.
+Secretary General Ban Ki Moon of South Korea steps down on Dec.
 31.

+"I am fully aware of the challenges the U.N. faces and the limitations surrounding the secretary general," Guterres said in his first remarks at the international body after being selected for the position.

+"The dramatic problems of today's complex world can only inspire a humble approach -- one in which the secretary general alone neither has all the answers, nor seeks to impose his views; one in which the secretary general makes his good offices available, working as convener, a mediator, a bridge-builder and an honest broker to help find the solutions that benefit everyone involved."

 A week ago, the 15-member Security Council formally presented his name as the sole candidate for the top U.N. post for final approval by the General Assembly, which was carried out by acclamation.